benjaminmetzler/OpenRemoteHub/documentation/new_remotes.md

     }
 ```

 The above maps the scancode 106 to the KEY_RIGHT.
-Depending on your HID controller it use the standard codes or it's own mapping.
+Depending on your HID controller, it can use the standard HID codes or have its own mapping.
 The best way to determine the scancode is to use `evtest`.
 This will display the keyboard events with useful extended information not returned with the `keyboard` python library.

 1. Launch `evtest`
 1. Select your remotes keyboard device.
 This may require a couple of tries if you have multiple keyboards attached.